opengauss-mirror/docs/content/en/docs/Technicalwhitepaper/Technicalwhitepaper.md

 # Technical White Paper

-This document describes the architecture, capabilities, and main technologies of the openGauss database.
+This document describes the architecture, functions, and technologies of the openGauss database.